Wells Fargo Admits Hundreds Of Customers Wrongly Lost Their Homes To Foreclosure Due To Computer Glitch

-According to CNNMoney, hundreds of people had their homes foreclosed after Wells Fargo bank incorrectly denied them mortgage modifications due to glitches in new software.
+According to CNN Money, hundreds of people had their homes foreclosed after Wells Fargo bank incorrectly denied them mortgage modifications due to glitches in new software.

 The glitch was discovered during a regulatory filing this week and the bank has responded by setting aside $8 million to compensate those affected.
-Wells Fargo also reported that the accounts affected were ones undergoing the foreclosure process between between April 2010 and October 2015.
+Wells Fargo also reported that the accounts affected were ones undergoing the foreclosure process between April 2010 and October 2015.

 Around 625 people were not offered a loan or denied a loan modification despite being qualified while another 400 people were foreclosed upon.